noahlt/noahweb/content/2018/books-2018.md

 You will have noticed that the style is modern rather than archaic.
 Wilson's excellent justification is that Homer’s culture was totally unrelated to Milton and Shakespeare; there's no reason to make Homer sound like them.

-Going further, Wilson acknowledges the different and, really, alien virtues of Homeric culture.
+Wilson acknowledges the different and, really, alien virtues of Homeric culture.
 Every translation glorifies Odysseus’ _metis_ (loosely, “cunning”), but Wilson also emphasizes the Homeric take on friendship, the Greek virtue of hospitality, and (through Telemachus) a healthy attitude towards coming-of-age.

 Wilson also, unlike some other translations, doesn't try to impose our culture’s values on the Odyssey, and doesn’t gloss over anything we might find unacceptable.
 She never translates “slave” as “servant”.
 But she also doesn't insert misogynistic language, as Fagles does when he has Telemachus call the slave girls “sluts”.
 Nor does she add new value judgments; Polyphemus the Cyclops is not a “monster” (as Fagles would have him), but a “person”.
 Much of this is treated in the translation's introduction.
 Wilson also discusses translation on her fantastic Twitter account, [@EmilyRCWilson](https://twitter.com/EmilyRCWilson), and many of her threads on translation [have been collected here](https://www.emilyrcwilson.com/emilyrcwilson-scholia).

+Finally, a note for parents: in a podcast interview, Wilson was asked whether the Odyssey is appropriate for children.
+Wilson responded that many of the poem’s themes are questions that children understand, because they are real problems for children as well as adults: Who is family?
+Who is allowed to enter our home, and what are they allowed to do there?
+How do I treat strangers?
+What should I do when I’m lost?

 The Odyssey is a profound book that deeply influenced me; this new translation is readable, thought-provoking, and fresh.
 You should read it.